 Excitable Systems - Shishi-odoshi.#

-I would like to put under consideration the oscillator illustrated below:
+I would like to put under consideration the oscillating system below:

 Prettier versions of this device can be found in some Japanese gardens and are called “deer-frigthening” or “boar-frigthening” and according to Wikipedia that has been the traditional use of these.
 Beyond beauty and elegance, these devices are interesting because these show a set of features which are shared by some very important biological oscillators: